scrabbletank/farhome-rules/rulesdoc.md

 #### Scarf of Leadership
 *Wondrous Item, Requires Attunement*

 An otherwise unassuming red scarf.
-When worn it gives the wearer +1 to their Charisma score and Diplomacy proficiencies.
-When making a saving throw against an effect that causes fear you may use your Charisma save instead.
+When worn it gives the wearer +1 to their Charisma score and conversation proficiency.
+When making a attribute save against an effect that causes fear you may use your Charisma save instead.

 #### Shadow Pendant
 *Wondrous Item, Requires Attunement*